 Reveal Video; Ramp Video 1; Ramp Video 2

 This robot had an articulating intake with compliant wheels to grab the Power Cubes from the floor, a two-stage elevator to lift them to the Scale, and a pair of ramps (“wings”) which other robots could drive up and then be jacked up to earn the climb points.
+Earned trips to the Michigan State Championship and the Championship in Detroit.

 2017